benureau/kriegman2018_artificiallife2021/readme.md

 python slurm_batch.py devoevo_mass10_pop7.py
 python slurm_batch.py devoevo_mass10_pop15.py
 ```
-The script will write in the directory `results/`, so you might want to create a symbolic link to whichever partition of the folder storage your job can/should write to during their execution.
+The script will write in the directory `results/`, so you might want to create a symbolic link to whichever partition of the folder storage your jobs should write to during their execution.
 Each slurm command above runs the experiment with seed 1 to 30 (submits 30 jobs).

-If you don't have access to a cluster, you can run each experiments one by one.
+If you don't have access to a cluster, you can run each experiment one by one.
 For instance, running the experiment "devoevo_mass10" (developmental evolution with starting mass 10%) with seed 1 can be done with:
 ```bash
 python devoevo_mass10.py 1
 ```